 The Secret Story of Grape Bricks: How Americans ‘Accidentally’ Made Wine During Prohibition

-During Prohibition, making wine wasn’t just frowned upon; it was flat-out illegal.
-But in true human fashion, where there’s a will, there’s a sneaky loophole.
-Enter: grape bricks.
+During Prohibition, making wine wasn’t just frowned upon, it was flat-out illegal.
+But in true human fashion, where there’s a will, there’s a sneaky loophole, so enter: grape bricks.

 The Grape Brick Boom

-When the 18th Amendment made alcohol illegal in 1920, America’s booming wine industry faced disaster.
-California’s vineyards, many planted by immigrants who brought generations of winemaking tradition with them, suddenly had no legal buyers.
-Wineries shuttered overnight.
-Grape growers were panicking.
+When the 18th Amendment made alcohol illegal in 1920, America’s booming wine industry faced complete and utter disaster.
+California’s vineyards, many of which were planted by immigrants who brought generations of winemaking tradition with them, suddenly had no legal buyers.
+Wineries shuttered overnight and grape growers were panicking.

-But then, someone had an idea: what if they sold the grapes as juice instead?
-And better yet…what if they concentrated the juice into a solid brick, making it easier to ship and store?
+But then, someone had an idea that changed the fate of all those hard working winemakers: what if they sold the grapes as juice instead?
+And better yet, what if they concentrated the juice into a solid brick, making it easier to ship and store?

 Labels often read something like: